micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 ## Project delivery

 The agile project delivery consists in user stories which are pieces of work to be delivered during a 2-3 weeks' sprint.
 The key of the user story is to define
-- persona: who is getting benefits
+- **persona**: who is getting benefits
-- value: what is the benefit
+- **value**: what is the benefit
-- outcome: success criteria to consider the user story delivered
+- **outcome**: success criteria to consider the user story delivered

 Specifically, there are usually three key categories user stories related to data science work
-- data wrangling: collect the data required.
+- **data wrangling**: collect the data required.
 User: data scientist.
 Value: able to utilise the data
-- exploratory data analysis: analyse the data to understand how to use it.
+- **exploratory data analysis**: analyse the data to understand how to use it.
 User: data scientist.
 Value: clarity about what to do with the data
-- data modelling: build a machine learning model.
+- **data modelling**: build a machine learning model.
 User: data engineer.
 Value: have a machine model to be deployed as a tool

 Ultimately, the tool is automatically running the machine learning model and advising the end user about an action to take.

 The delivery is modular in the sense that each user story is small enough to be completed within 2-3 weeks.

 To ensure consistency and avoid communication gaps, a solution is to define a quality checklist for each type of user stories.

+To speed-up the delivery process, it is also possible to define how the delivery team works together on each user story and what are the key milestones.

 ## Conclusions